Power BI for US government customers

 Microsoft 365 Government Community Cloud High (GCC High) is designed for federal agencies, defense industry, aerospace industry, and other organizations that hold controlled unclassified information.
 This environment is suited for national security organizations and companies that have International Traffic in Arms Regulations (ITAR) data or Defense Federal Acquisition Regulations Supplement (DFARS) requirements.

 The Microsoft 365 DoD environment is designed exclusively for the US Department of Defense.

-The URL for connecting to Power BI differs for government users and commercial users.
-To sign in to Power BI, use the following URLs:
+The URLs for connecting to Power BI differ for government users and commercial users.
+To sign in to the correct Power BI version, use one of the following URLs:

 Your account might be set up in more than one cloud.
 If your account is set up that way, when you sign in to Power BI Desktop, you can choose which cloud to connect to.

 In this video, Using Power BI Desktop in government clouds, Technical Specialist Steve Winward shows how you can apply a registry setting to go directly to the right cloud endpoint for your environment.
 The registry key settings to bypass the global discovery endpoint are shared on GitHub.